zimolzak/CleanoPheno/er-boarder-escalation.md

-## Code blue (CPR)
+## Code blue, CPR, and other critical condition codes

-- 92950, heart/lung resuscitation cpr, CPT code for procedure
+- 92950, heart/lung resuscitation CPR (CPT)
+- I46.9, cardiac arrest, cause unspecified (ICD-10)
+- I46.2, cardiac arrest due to underlying cardiac condition (ICD-10)
-- I46.9 – (ICD-10-CM Diagnosis Code for "Cardiac arrest, cause unspecified")
+- I46.8, cardiac arrest, cause unspecified (ICD-10)
+- 36556, insertion of central line, non-tunneled (CPT)
+- 36558, insertion of central line, tunneled (CPT)
+- 36620, insertion of arterial line (CPT)
-- I46.2
+- 92960, cardioversion (CPT)

-- I46.8 (note that in the last 3 cases, the first character is the letter "I")
+(Note that for cardiac arrest ICD codes, the first character is the letter "I".)

-Insertion of Central line (CPT)

-- 36556 - non-tunneled
-- 36558 - tunneled (we place these for dialysis)

-Insertion of arterial line (CPT)

-- 36620

-Cardioversion (CPT)

-- 92960

 # Notes

 The following codes were deemed to be *not* relevant for this e-trigger.
+We retain them here to explain our rationale.

-Laryngoscopy (not relevant because almost all are operative).[^lary]
+- Laryngoscopy: not relevant because almost all are operative.[^lary]

+- "Other vent management" CPT codes not relevant (94660, 94662).

+- Defibrillation not relevant because "Emergent cardioversion or defibrillation is not a separately reportable service.
+Defibrillation is included in the cardiopulmonary resuscitation service," according to AAPC.com.

+- Pacing: would be hard to add as it's only counted if actual wire inserted.
+So transcutaneous doesn't count, and rarely float pacemakers in the EC at this point.

 [^lary]: aapc.com/codes/coding-newsletters/my-otolaryngology-coding-alert/ throat-keep-this-laryngoscopy-primer-on-hand-for-distinguishing-three-types-135090-article

-"Other vent management" CPT codes not relevant (94660, 94662).

-What about defibrillation?
-No, because "Emergent cardioversion or defibrillation is not a separately reportable service.
-Defibrillation is included in the cardiopulmonary resuscitation service," according to AAPC.com.
-So how about pacing?

-*pacing would be hard to add as it’s only counted if actual wire inserted – so transcutaneous doesn’t count and rarely float pacemakers in the EC at this point